tmharrington/BioStatisticalAnalysis/IndoorPollution.md

 This data summarizes the variables from only 2014-2019 to see a comparison of all the countries in recent years.
 Something that can be inferred from this data is that some countries have a significantly more significant standard deviation then others.

--   While South Asia and Sub-Saharan Africa have the highest average, the deviation is much smaller, suggesting most of the variables (countries) measured in this timespan are relatively close to the 10.00 % mean percent deaths by IAP
+-   While South Asia and Sub-Saharan Africa have the highest average, the deviation is much smggesting most of the variables (countries) measured in this timespan are relatively close to the 10.00 % mean percent deaths by IAP

 <!-- -->